Chikhale, Panvel

-Chikhale is a village in Panvel taluk of Raigad district in Maharashtra state in India.
+Chikhale is a village in Panvel taluka of Raigad district in Maharashtra state in India.
 It is located at a distance of 6.2 km from its Taluk headquarters Panvel and 33 km distance from Mumbai City.

 Chikhale has a railway station on the Panvel-Karjat route of the Mumbai Suburban Railway in Navi Mumbai, India with the same name.
-Panvel is the previous station and Mohape is the next station.
+Panvel is the previous station and Poyanje is the next station.
 It is followed by Chowk Railway Station and then Karjat.